comingconflict-svg/3D-Print-Class-Teacher-/README.md

 # Teen 3D Printing Class — Teacher Repo

+This repo and the corresponding "Student" repo will be updated as my actual class progresses.
+I will do my best to keep everything up to date and changes tracked.

 This is an open-source outline for starting a 3D printing class.

 It is a starting point, not a finished script you have to follow word for word.
 Copy it, teach from it, and change it to fit your students, your printer, and your time.